|

 (Column Address Select/or Strobe)--A control pin on a DRAM used to and activate a column address.
 The column selected on a DRAM is determined by the data present at the address pins when CAS becomes active.

-CAS-RAS (CBR) (CAS before RAS) CAS before RAS.
+CAS before RAS.
 Column Address Strobe Before Row Address Strobe.
 A fast refresh technique in which the DRAM keeps track of the next row it needs to refresh, thus simplifying what a system would have to do to refresh the part.

-Catastrophic failure When a device that was initially good now fails to function under any condition.
+When a device that was initially good now fails to function under any condition.

-Check Bits Extra data bits provided by a DRAM module to support ECC function.
+Extra data bits provided by a DRAM module to support ECC function.
 For a 4-byte bus, 7 or 8 check bits are needed to implement ECC, resulting in a total bus width of 39 or 40 bits.
 On an 8-byte bus, 8 additional bits are required, resulting in a bus width of 72 bits.

 Checkboard